jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Digital technology automated much manufacturing and office work.
 But we've held onto the management culture of the era of mass-production.
 "Suffering" based employment will go away in the era of mass-collaboration.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

-Being free to work is normal.
+Being more free to work is normal.
 For example, before the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith, there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
 It was only when industrialization gave the levers of power to factory owners, that our economy lost these small businesses.

 Our work culture of "employees" and "management" didn't exist before the Industrial Age, and shouldn't after it's gone either.